2013 Italian general election: Senate

 For the election of the upper house, a similar system is used.
 However, the results are based on regional, rather than national, vote.
 This means the coalition or party that wins a plurality of votes in each region is guaranteed a majority of the seats assigned to that region.
 As this mechanism is region-based, opposing parties or coalitions may benefit from the majority bonus in different regions.
 It therefore does not guarantee any party or coalition a majority in the Senate.

 Three regions have exceptions to the system detailed above.
 In the region of Molise, that is granted two seats in the Senate, seats are allocated proportionally, with no majority bonus.
 The region of Aosta Valley, which elects one senator, uses a first-past-the-post system.
-Finally, the region of Trentino-South Tyrol elects seven senators with a mixed-member proportional system: six senators are elected in six single-member constituencies, while the seventh is allocated to the most underrepresented list based on the regional votes.
+Finally, the region of Trentino-South Tyrol elects seven senators with a limited compensatory system: six senators are elected in six single-member constituencies, while the seventh is allocated to the most underrepresented list based on the regional votes.

 Six seats in the Senate are assigned to Italians living abroad and are allocated using the same system used for the Chamber of Deputies.